--Oz aims to provide the smallest possible code size.
-Arm recommends this option for best code size.
+-Oz aims to provide reduced code size without using Link-Time Optimization (LTO).
+Arm recommends this option for best code size if LTO is not appropriate for your application.
 This optimization level degrades the debug experience compared to -O1.

 The differences when using -Oz as compared to -Os are: